mrcrmn/docc/content/docs/writing-content.md

 # Writing Content

 After installing, head to `content/docs`.
 This is where all the documentation for this theme is located.
-You can look into it if you want, to get a sense, of how this theme works but generally the first action you take, is to delete that folder and create your own content.
+You can look into it if you want, to get a sense of how this theme works but generally the first action you take, is to delete that folder and create your own content.

 ## Writing Markdown